-- a.
-An updated Transportation Impact Analysis (TIA) for the Carolina North project shall be submitted in December 2009.
-Collection of new traffic and transportation data shall be undertaken for the December 2009 submission of the updated TIA.
-The TIA and all TIA updates shall be conducted according to the Town's Transportation Impact Guidelines in effect at the time of preparation of the TIA.
-The cost of preparation of the TIA and subsequent updates shall be borne by the University and shall be conducted by an entity mutually agreed to by the Town and the University. - b.
-An updated TIA shall be submitted in December 2012 or when the total square built square footage with the Carolina North project reaches 800,000 square feet of total building floor space, whichever occurs first.
-Thereafter, additional TIA updates shall be submitted upon a schedule mutually agreed upon by the Town and University, provided that an update shall be submitted no less frequently than every five years or for each increment of development on the Carolina North Tract that includes 800,000 square feet of total building floor space.
+- G.8.7.
+Transportation impact analyses. - a.
+An updated Transportation Impact Analysis (TIA) for the Carolina North project shall be submitted in-December 2009, Collection of new traffic and transportation data shall be undertaken for the December 2009 submission of the updated TIA.
+The TIA and all TIA updates Production and contents.
+Each transportation impact analysis (TIA) required by this Agreement shall be conducted according to the Town's TransportationTraffic Impact Analysis Guidelines (TIA Guidelines) in effect at the time of preparation of the TIA.
+The cost of preparation of the TIA and subsequent updates shall be borne by the University and shall be conducted by an entity mutually agreed to by the Town and the University.
+Each TIA shall assess mode split, parking usage, and transit ridership for employees, students, residents, and visitors within the Carolina North Project.
+Each TIA shall analyze intersections for existing, no-build, and build conditions Level of Service (LOS) if the intersections meet the requirements outlined in the Town's TIA Guidelines.
+The number of intersections requiring analysis may increase or decrease depending on whether the intersections meet the analysis criteria established in the TIA Guidelines.
+New traffic and transportation data shall be collected in September/October of the applicable year for each TIA update.
+Each TIA shall include an executive summary.
+To the extent feasible, projected construction traffic at Carolina North shall be considered in each TIA. - b.
+Initial update.
+An updated Transportation Impact Analysis (TIA) for the Carolina North Project shall be submitted by the University in December 2009.
+Collection of new traffic and transportation data shall be undertaken in September/October 2009 for the December 2009 TIA update. - c.
+Subsequent updates.
+An updated TIA shall be submitted in December 2012 or when the total square built square footage with the Carolina North project Project reaches 800,000 square feet of total building floor space, whichever occurs first.
+Later.
+Thereafter, additional TIA updates shall be submitted upon a schedule mutually agreed upon by the Town and University, provided that an update shall be submitted no less frequently than every five years or for each increment of development on the Carolina North Tract that includes 800,000 square feet of total building floor space, whichever occurs later.
 These updates shall continue until construction of the buildings included in the Carolina North project subject to this Agreement is substantially complete, a new development agreement supersedes this requirement, or this Agreement is modified.
-New traffic and transportation data shall be collected in September/October of the applicable year for each TIA update.
-If there has not been substantial development on the Carolina North project in the period since the previously completed TIA, the University may request that the Manager approve a delay in a TIA update or a modification in the scope of the TIA.
+New traffic and transportation data shall-be collected in September/October of the applicable year for each TIA update.
+If there has not been substantial development on the Carolina North project in the period since the previously completed-TIA, the University may request that the Manager approve a delay in a TIA update or a modification in the scope of the TIA.